 Identity theft occurs when someone obtains someone else’s personal information, such as a Social Security number, home address, date of birth or bank account data, and uses it for fraud or other illicit purposes.
-It occurs often: Identity thieves victimized 16.7 million Americans in 2017, stealing $16.8 billion, according to an annual study by Javelin Strategy & Research, a digital-finance consulting firm.

 As many ways as there are for fraudsters to poach your identity, there are also many simple steps you can take to help keep them at bay.